distant-gradient/bestwhatsappgroups.app/_rawposts/2019-09-28-whatsapp-stickers.md

 summary: "Whatsapp stickers update is relatively new and has gained popularity amongst all users.
 If you're not sure about how to send stickers on whatsapp, we're here to help you out.
 Whatsapp stickers do really liven up personal as well as group chats and seem highly relevant to most conversations.
 No wonder so many people are fond of it and are actively looking to create whatsapp stickers and to share it with their friends and family.
 We're here to help you out with understanding how to create whatsapp stickers and how to send stickers on whatsapp so that you can share them whenever and wherever you want to.
 Let's go ahead and see how this can be done"
 ---

 There are now Whatsapp stickers available on the latest version update of whatsapp.
 It's an exciting feature because it helps users communicate better using visual-aid rather than plain old text.
-Sticker designs are also far more impactful than emojis and we also have the option of creating personal whatsapp sticker, especially for your favourite festivities such as happy diwali whatsapp stickers, new years stickers for whatsapp, christmas stickers for whatsapp,birthday sticker for whatsapp, and other emoji stickers such as good morning stickers,bollywood stickers and funny stickers for whatsapp .
-This adds to the excitement of new Whatsapp sticker feature update.
+Whatsapp sticker designs are also far more impactful than emojis and we also have the option of creating personal whatsapp stickers, especially for the favourite festivals such as diwali sticker, new years stickers for whatsapp, christmas stickers for whatsapp etc. Funny whatsapp stickers are the next best thing to memes, and have therefore gained significant popularity.
+Other popular categories are happy birthday sticker, malayalam stickers, emoji stickers such as good morning stickers, bollywood stickers and many more.
+Some of you are even interested in receiving tamil bad words stickers or adult whatsapp stickers.
+However, we hope to cater to the clean stuff.
+So let's move further and add to the excitement of new Whatsapp sticker feature update by sharing list of active whatsapp groups where the best whatsapp stickers are circulated often.

 Interested in creating personal sticker for whatsapp?
 We'll help you with that too.
 But let's look at how to send stickers on whatsapp first.

 ## How to send stickers on whatsapp?

-Before you begin sending stickers on whatsapp, you will need whatsapp stickers activation on your phones.
-Want to know how to activate whatsapp stickers?
-Follow the steps mentioned below:
+Before you begin sending stickers on whatsapp, you will need to know how to use whatsapp stickers on your phones.
+To know how to activate whatsapp stickers, please follow the steps mentioned below:

 <ol>
 <li> Make sure you have the latest version of whatsapp updated on your android or iPhone. </li>